winston-lab/chip-nexus/README.md

 - library size and spike-in normalization of coverage
 - genome-wide scatterplots and correlations
 - differential binding analysis with [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html)
-- classification of peaks into genomic categories
-- gene ontology analysis of genes with peaks
-- motif enrichment analysis near peaks
 - data visualization (heatmaps and metagenes, with the option to separate data into clusters of similar signal)

 ## requirements